codingscape/vision-rag/README.md

 If you want to generate multiple images you can use the `--num` CLI arg or the `NUM_IMAGES` ENV var.

+If you don't want to use `attn_implementation` with the value of "flash_attention_2", use the `--no-flash-attn` CLI arg.

 You will need some pretty beefy hardware to run this on unless you have access to RunPod or GPU instances in AWS.

 # Samples